joheredi/typespec/packages/http-client-javascript/test/scenarios/http-operations/basic-response.md

 }
 ```

+---

-# Should handle a response with multiple content types
+# **Handling a Response with Multiple Content Types**

 This test verifies that a response with multiple content types is correctly handled.
-The response can have a content type of `application/json+something` or the default `Widget` model, or return void.
+The response can be in JSON or XML format, both containing a `Widget` model.

-## TypeSpec
+## **TypeSpec**

 ```tsp
 @service({